lucashuet93/durable-functions-producer-consumer/README.md

 ## Original Repository

 This repository is a fork of [durable-functions-producer-consumer](https://github.com/Azure-Samples/durable-functions-producer-consumer) Azure Sample.
-Refer to the Azure Sample repository for usage and deployment instructions.
+Refer to the Azure Samples repository for usage and deployment instructions.

 ## Fork Changes Overview